 LuxDev recruits experts for missions of both short and long duration for projects/programmes financed by the Luxembourg government or by other donors.

-These experts, for a specific time period, take on the role of advisers in development cooperation, which implies partnership.
+These experts, for a specific time period, take on the role of advisers in development cooperation.
 In the course of their mission, these experts will contribute to the successful implementation of project activities and ensure institutional strengthening of partner administrations on a local and central level.
 Their actions should avoid substitution and encourage ownership by both partners and beneficiaries.
 Thus they take on the responsibility of liaising with the local partners, analysing the necessary requirements and existing issues as well as recruiting and managing local staff.

 In order to achieve this, Lux-Development recruits professionals from all cultural backgrounds possessing a high degree of technical competency.
 Another important asset is the capacity of passing on skills as well as the ability to work in a multicultural environment.
 Expert posts at LuxDev are accessible to all nationalities.
 The Agency offers a work environment that highly regards skill, integrity, commitment, team spirit, results orientation and diversity with respect to gender and nationality.